martinlievano/Cyclistic/README.md

 **Similarities:**

 + Weather is an important factor.
-Sprimg and summer are the seasons with the most rides in the observed months, while falla and winter have the lowest ammount of rides.
+Spring and summer are the seasons with the most rides in the observed months, while falla and winter have the lowest ammount of rides.
 This may be due to change of season in which the weather temperature drops and becomes uncomfortable for rides.
 + Classic rules.
 Both Cyclistic members and casual riders prefer classic bicycles over electric bicycles.
 However, the use of electric bikes is reaching out the the use of classic bikes.
 + Wekends are funnier: Both Cyclistic members and casual riders have higher average ride duration on weekends as compared to on weekdays.